 - Above the fold content

-To address these issues we recommend close collaboration between seo managers, designers and content writers.
-There needs to be constant communication of how to pull out content into specific highlights, conversion banners or quote blocks to make your content interesting and engaging to read, and drive further exploration.
+To address these issues we recommend close collaboration between SEO managers, designers, and content writers.
+There needs to be constant communication on how to pull out the content into specific highlights, conversion banners, or quote blocks to make your content interesting and engaging to read and drive further exploration.